 What are your personal aspirations that you want to accomplish on the CSHP Board?

-CSHP also will hold a "Meet the Candidates" at the Open Forum session on Saturday, October 6th, from 1:00 - 2:30pm at Seminar 2018.
+CSHP also held a "Meet the Candidates" at the Open Forum session on Saturday, October 6th, from 1:00 - 2:30pm at Seminar 2018.
 A portion of this time was dedicated for a Q&A session and candidate hearing.

 President-elect Candidate Slate